LoselessLive/vue-decorators/README.md

 * `@Getter` or `@Getter('...')`
 * `@Mutation` or `@Mutation('...')`

-Other decorators can see the [documentation](https://github.com/partyka95/vue-decorators/wiki)
+Other decorators you can see in the [documentation](https://github.com/partyka95/vue-decorators/wiki).

 ## Example